Georift/travels/src/posts/hamelin-pool.md

   - created
 ---
 * Day 6
-* Kalbarri to Hamelin Pool
+* Trip route: Kalbarri to Hamelin Pool - distance travelled 252kms
-* 252 kms
-* Hamelin Pool 722km north of Perth
+* Location: Hamelin Pool 722kms north of Perth

 We dropped PoPPPP to the bus at “OMG it’s too early o’clock!”
 (6.45am) for his trip home to Perth.
 The weather was still inclement but we were hoping that it would improve as we travelled north.